yacoin/yacoin/doc/README_ubuntu.txt

        6 - Type " make " to build yacoin-qt

        7 - Type " ./yacoin-qt & " to start YACoin QT GUI

+Section CentOS 6.5:

+A few minor changes will work on CentOS 6.5.
+It should work on RHEL and Fedora too.
+All the steps are the same until you get to section QT above.

+       1 - Instead of QT-1 above,
+           Type " sudo yum install qt4-devel " to install QT development.

+       2 - Do QT-2 through QT-4 above.

+       3 - While you are editing yacoin-qt.pro also make these changes.
+First, find and delete the line with -lrt in it.

+           !windows:!macx {
+                DEFINES += LINUX
+                LIBS += -lrt               <----- Delete this line }
+           Put these 3 lines before the last line of the file (the system line):

+           !windows:!macx {
+               LIBS += -lrt
+           }

+       3 - Instead of QT-5,
+           Type " /usr/lib64/qt4/bin/qmake yacoin-qt.pro RELEASE=1 "

+       4 - Type " make "

+       5 - Type " ./yacoin-qt & " to start YACoin QT GUI